What Do Reviewers Like to See in Grant Proposals?

 For some sections of a proposal, including the background section and the description of the proposed monitoring and evaluation plan, you may need to provide data to support what you’re saying as well as reference government reports, policies, or laws.

 The documentation you provide may not be external.
 In some cases, you may be referencing your own project data or an internal report.
-If this is the case, you’ll still want to provide a citation, and if possible, a hyperlink to any public documents such as an annual report that include information about project results or other data you’ve referenced in your proposal.
+If this is the case, you’ll still want to provide a citation, and if possible, a hyperlink to any public documents, such as an annual report that includes information about project results or other data you’ve referenced in your proposal.

 Submit a Proposal of the Right Length

-A proposal should never be longer than the specified page limits.
+A proposal should never exceed the specified page limits.
 However, a proposal doesn’t have to be the maximum number of pages allowed: Say what you need to say...and no more.
 If you can cover everything you need to and you’re under the page limit, that’s good news for you and the reviewer.
 Page limits should be interpreted as “write no more than” the number of pages specified, not “write exactly the maximum number of pages allowed.”
-Page limits are there to cap the number of pages, they are not there to dictate how many pages your proposal absolutely must be.
-Sometimes applicants feel like if they don’t submit a proposal to the maximum length, they’ve somehow squandered an opportunity and reviewers will score their proposal less favorably.
+Page limits are there to cap the number of pages; they are not there to dictate how many pages your proposal absolutely must be.
+Sometimes applicants feel that if they don’t submit a proposal to the maximum length, they’ve somehow squandered an opportunity, and reviewers will score their proposal less favorably.
 This is not true.
 Reviewers want to read a well-written proposal.
 If the proposal is under the page limits because it’s concise, that’s a plus.
-If you need all the pages allowed to cover everything you need to cover, by all means do.
+If you need all the pages to cover everything you need to cover, by all means, do so.
 Otherwise, focus on writing clearly.
 If you come in under the page limits, that’s fine.

 Set Realistic Goals and Objectives

 There’s a strong temptation when writing a proposal to overstate what you could accomplish if you were to receive a grant.
 Funders are usually sophisticated enough to spot project goals that are unrealistic, so promising sky-high results will probably not help your cause.
-Regardless of whether the funder flags your targets as unattainable, you should avoid over-promising for your own sake since if your proposal is funded, you’ll be required to deliver on your promises.
-Your proposal needs to strike a balance between being ambitious and being feasible.
+Regardless of whether the funder flags your targets as unattainable, you should avoid over-promising for your own sake, since if your proposal is funded, you’ll be required to deliver on your promises.
+Your proposal needs to strike a balance between ambition and feasibility.
 You want to show that you have the skills and abilities to accomplish great things, but you don’t want to come across as inexperienced and unclear about what can realistically be accomplished with the expected grant amount.

 Know Your Level of Innovation